AustinClojure/track1-chatter/Pages/7-add-atom.md

 2. `(get params "name")` and `(get params "msg")` extract the values of the "name" and "msg" fields from the form data.
 3. The `update-messages!` function is then called with the `chat-messages` atom and the values of the "name" and "msg" fields from the form.
 4. After `update-messages!` has added the new message to the inner content of `chat-messages` it returns the new, dereferenced, vector of messages held by the atom.
-5. `page-index` is called with the updated collection of messages and builds the HTML response for the user.
+5. `index-page` is called with the updated collection of messages and builds the HTML response for the user.

 Another way of writing this, which may make the intent more clear, is to name some of the intermediate values using `let`.
 This will allow us to temporarily provide names for the results of some of the expressions.